jayhoneylee527/FIFA22-PlayerDB-Application/README.md

 # [Streamlit] FIFA22 Player Databases

+Searching players can be cumbersome on FIFA22.
+I wanted to be able to find talents faster and easier, so I decided to create an app that caters to my (and preferably to other FIFA users') needs.
 The app provides two functionalities:

 ### 1) Search players by filtering
   - Adjust age, market value, player country, league and positions to find top talents under your criteria.
 ### 2) Look up particular player